 The purpose of strategies/sanctions are to promote positive behaviour and discourage misbehaviour.
-Consistency of application and fairness are considered key elements in the successful implementation of our Code of Behaviour.
-Therefore, whenever possible teachers will use strategies for Dealing with Misbehaviour by employing a Restorative Practice approach when dealing with behavioural issues.
+Consistency of application and fairness are considered key elements in the successful implementation

 The\Restorative Practice approach is used to encourage positive behaviour and to encourage children to take accountability.
 It teaches the restorative skills of compassionate listening and reflective practice, and the focus is on behaviour as a bad choice not as a bad person.